310mc/https-310mc.github.io-tl/source/_posts/climax/minitalk/shinobu_1.md

 				<li><a data-tab="1a-r">Possibility 2</a></li>
 			</ul>
 			<div data-tab="1a-n">
-            	{% bubble Shinobu %}
+            	{% bubble Shinobu angry2 %}
-							I'm happy you'd like to help!
+							I'm happy you'd like to help, but…!

-        But I must work hard on my own, for the sake of maintaining the Ninja Association…!
+        I must work hard on my own, for the sake of maintaining the Ninja Association…!

         So please do watch over me for now.
 					{% endbubble %}
 			</div>
 			<div data-tab="1a-r" style="display: none">
-            	{% bubble Shinobu %}
+            	{% bubble Shinobu blush %}
 							R-Really?
 I'd love that!

         To be honest, I was not sure if I could accomplish this task on my own…